MrHedmad/kerblam/docs/tutorial.md

 kerblam package process --name my_process_package
 ```
 Kerblam! will:
+- Create a temporary context;
-- Clone the `process` pipe to the root of the project;
+- Copy all precious files to the temporary context;
+- Copy all the `./src/` folder in the temporary context;
-- Clone the `process.dockerfile` to the root of the project;
+- Move the pipe to the root of the project, naming it `executor` (as it does
+  when using `kerblam run`;
+- Build the specified dockerfile as normal, but using this temporary context;
+- Create a new `Dockerfile` that:
-- Edit the `Dockerfile`:
+  - Inherits from the image built before;
-  - Copy the non-remote input files to `/data/in` (i.e. the `precious.txt` file);
-  - Copy the Kerblam! executable to the root of the dockerfile;
+  - Copies the Kerblam! executable to the root of the dockerfile;
-  - Configure the default command to `kerblam fetch && make .`
+  - Configure the default execution command to something suitable for execution
+    (just like `kerblam run` does, but "baked in").
 - Build the docker container and tag it with `my_process_package`;

 > [!TIP]